p-janik/react-native-launch-darkly/README.md

 LaunchDarkly.boolVariation(featureFlagName: string, callback: function): bool

-// get string feature flag value LaunchDarkly.boolVariation(featureFlagName: string, fallback: string, callback: function): string
+// get string feature flag value LaunchDarkly.stringVariation(featureFlagName: string, fallback: string, callback: function): string

 // adds listener which is called every time given feature flag value is changed
 // callback is called with flagName string, so you will have to call LaunchDarkly.boolVariation()